Start the journey towards your better future today.

 The priority date to submit the 2018-2019 FAFSA was May 1, 2018; however, applications are still being accepted.

-All additional verification documents must be turned in to the Office of Student Financial Services immediately upon request as indicated in your Communication Center and To-Do-List, within your MyCSN Student Account.
+All additional verification documents must be turned in to the Financial Aid Office immediately upon request as indicated in your Communication Center and To-Do-List, within your MyCSN Student Account.

 All communication about financial aid will be sent to your MyCSN Communication Center.